google/shifter/okd-cluster/README.md

 1. **3.11** : contains script to create a OKD 3.11 cluster in the GCP project(TODO)
 2. **4.x**  : contains script to create a OKD 4.x onwards cluster in the GCP Project
+3. **examples** : contains sample/example deployment for the openshift cluster.

 More details about each of them can be found in the respective `README.md` files present in there folders.